 Backpacking Southeast Asia is something almost all the experienced travelers I met -either in Southeast Asia or elsewhere- have already done.
 Indeed, backpacking Southeast Asia is easy, not dangerous, cheap and the area is wonderful.
 Moreover, you meet a lot of other Westerners in the region, that makes it even easier to travel there.
 Even if you’re not an experienced backpacker, if you’re planning a long-term trip (either alone, with a friend, with your soulmate of with your family), backpacking Southeast Asia is probably a good way to start, a good area to gain confidence and also experience as a traveler.
 Thinking about backpacking Southeast Asia soon?
 Here’s a Southeast Asia travel guide with a lot of travel tips, I spent quite some time there!

-Visas for backpacking Southeast Asia
+Visas in Southeast Asia

 This is something that often put travelers off before picking a destination : dealing with the visas, the administrative tasks, filling forms… Fortunately, if you come from a Western country, most of the time you won’t have to deal with it (yes we’re lucky to be able to travel the world!).
 For almost all the countries in Southeast Asia, you don’t need a visa to get in the country.
 You can stay up to a month in Thailand, Indonesia, Brunei and the Philippines without a visa.
 You can stay up to three months in Malaysia, Singapore and East Timor without a visa (regarding East Timor, if you’re not European you get a visa on arrival or you can apply online).
 For some European countries, you can stay up to 15 days to Vietnam without a visa, otherwise you need to apply online here.
 More info about the visa policy of Vietnam here.